State wrestling tournament: Gaven Bell vs. Lajess Sawyer

 Gaven Bell of Cold Spring Harbor reacts after defeating Lajess Sawyer of Center Moriches via 6-4 decision in the Division II 160-pound quarterfinals at the 2019 NYSPHSAA State Wrestling Championships at the Times-Union Center in Albany on Friday, Feb.
 22, 2019.

+Lajess Sawyer Center Moriches is defeated in the quarterfinals by Gaven Bell Cold Spring Harbor as he celebrates the 6-4 decision in the 160lb in the Division II at the 2019 NYSPHSAA State Wrestling Championships at Times-Union Center in Albany , NY Feb 22, 2019

-Gaven Bell of Cold Spring Harbor wrestles Lajess Sawyer of Center Moriches in the Division II 160-pound quarterfinals at the 2019 NYSPHSAA State Wrestling Championships at the Times-Union Center in Albany on Friday, Feb.
-22, 2019.
+Lajess Sawyer Center Moriches is defeated in the quarterfinals by Gaven Bell Cold Spring Harbor as he celebrates the 6-4 decision in the 160lb in the Division II at the 2019 NYSPHSAA State Wrestling Championships at Times-Union Center in Albany , NY Feb 22, 2019

-Gaven Bell of Cold Spring Harbor wrestles Lajess Sawyer of Center Moriches in the quarterfinals at 160 pounds in Division II at the 2019 NYSPHSAA State Wrestling Championships at the Times-Union Center in Albany on Friday, Feb.
-22, 2019.
+Lajess Sawyer Center Moriches is defeated in the quarterfinals by Gaven Bell Cold Spring Harbor as he celebrates the 6-4 decision in the 160lb in the Division II at the 2019 NYSPHSAA State Wrestling Championships at Times-Union Center in Albany , NY Feb 22, 2019

-Gaven Bell of Cold Spring Harbor wrestles Lajess Sawyer of Center Moriches in the Division II 160-pound quarterfinals at the 2019 NYSPHSAA State Wrestling Championships at the Times-Union Center in Albany on Friday, Feb.
-22, 2019.
+Lajess Sawyer Center Moriches is defeated in the quarterfinals by Gaven Bell Cold Spring Harbor as he celebrates the 6-4 decision in the 160lb in the Division II at the 2019 NYSPHSAA State Wrestling Championships at Times-Union Center in Albany , NY Feb 22, 2019

-Gaven Bell of Cold Spring Harbor wrestles Lajess Sawyer of Center Moriches in the Division II 160-pound quarterfinals at the 2019 NYSPHSAA State Wrestling Championships at the Times-Union Center in Albany on Friday, Feb.
-22, 2019.
+Lajess Sawyer Center Moriches is defeated in the quarterfinals by Gaven Bell Cold Spring Harbor as he celebrates the 6-4 decision in the 160lb in the Division II at the 2019 NYSPHSAA State Wrestling Championships at Times-Union Center in Albany , NY Feb 22, 2019

 Comments